-What is your favourite snackerooooonie?
-Are you a 7pm tea and toast girl or a mid-morning chocolate biscuit kinda of lass?
+Are you a 7pm tea and toast girl or a mid-morning chocolate biscuit kinda lass?
 When you are trying to stick to a healthy eating plan how do you stay clear of tempting yet illegal snacks?
 Perhaps you eat well all day and then fall down whilst watching the telly snuggled up at night?
-I find the daytime chocolate snacking at my desk A BIG temptation and also the late at night snacking is troublesome as well.
-This blog will investigate what you can do to reduce your snacking habit and how you adapt what you eat into a healthy snack instead.
-You can use one simple strategy that WIIL satisfy your inner craving.
+I find the daytime chocolate snacking at my desk a big temptation and also the late at night snacking is troublesome for me as well.
+This blog will investigate what you can do to reduce your snacking habit and how you can adapt what you eat into a healthy snack instead.
+You can use one simple strategy that will satisfy your inner craving.

-The first thing to consider is knowing yourself.
+The first thing to consider is to know when your danger times are, knowing yourself is the key to pre-planning.
 When are you prone to snacking?
 What time of day or night is your favourite time to indulge in a naughty something?

 It is simple Tyrells are my crisps, not the kids, not anyone but mine, everyone in my house is made aware of the mummy rules!
-These are my weekend treats, wow Adele you live life to the FULL! yeah baby I know how to kick back big styleeeeeee.
-It may sound a little weird but it is a strategy….
+These are my weekend treats, wow Adele you live life to the full!
+Yup I know how to kick back big styleeeeeee – a bag of crisps is how I live it up.

 It is a strategy that I use and it works for me, it may or may not work for you.
 I avoid crisps during the week and look forward to enjoying them at the weekend.
 I have a cunning plan of ordering my dark chocolate and crips with my online shopping and hiding them, and generally, I forget about them, until my weekend treat – sorted.

 During the week after my evening classes, if I don’t plan then I am susceptible to eating whatever I can get my hands on:

 - a small child,